hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - Daily: Guests who need access to the resources on the network for just 1 to 5 days.
       - Weekly: Users who need access to the network for a couple of weeks.
     - role as a default guest type in Cisco ISE: <span style="color: #bb6600;">Contractor</span>
-  - implemenation to ensure all devi compliant before endpoints allowed on the network: <span style="color: #bb6600;">ISE and AnyConnect Posture Module</span>
-  - inline posture node
-    - feature of ASA allowing users to be postured against Cisco ISE without requiring an inline posture nod: <span style="color: #bb6600;">RADIUS Change of Authorization</span>
-    - used as a stop gap to support posture on VPN concentrator that didn’t support url redirection for posture discovery
-    - no longer offered or supported as vpn products support posture fully and newest use and Anyconnect no longer require url Redirection to work
   - product to meet the requirements: 1) TACACS+ authn and autho for device admin; 2) enhance wired and wireless network security; 3) users and endpoints to use 802.1X, MAB, and WebAuth -><span style="color: #bb6600;">ISE</span>
-  - enforce reauthentication of an endpoint session when an endpoint is deteleted from an identity group: <span style="color: #bb6600;">CoA</span
   - purpose of My Device Portal: <span style="color: #bb6600;">to register new laptop and mobile devices</span>
   - securely adding a new medical device w/o supplicant capability to the network: use <span style="color: #bb6600;">MAB with profiling</span>
   - configure new authorization policies within Cisco ISE and has difficulty profiling the devices where attributes for the new Cisco IP phones that are profiled based on the RADIUS authentication are seen however the attributes for CDP or DHCP are not: <span style="color: #bb6600;">configure the device sensor feature within the switch</span> to send the appropriate protocol information